HelenLit/tokenizer_basics/README.md

 # tokenizer_basics
-The start of my NLP learning starts from this notebook project.
+The start of my NLP learning beginsfrom this notebook project.